-Phonetics For Pronouncing 'Eponymous'?
+Phonetics For Eponymous

 eh/POH/nə/məs